vivaria/edisonrul.ing/docs/source/cards/a/alien-skull.md

 ### Card Rulings

-●While you control 2 copies of this card, a battling monster with 1 A-Counter will lose 600 ATK/DEF.
+*   While you control 2 copies of this card, a battling monster with 1 A-Counter will lose 600 ATK/DEF.
-● All of the Ⓤ is one single unclassified effect.
+*   All of the Ⓤ is one single unclassified effect.
 Tributing a monster is a cost for this effect.
 This effect does not start a chain.